 I don’t think the lenders pay much attention to what you write – some of them don’t seem to read the complaints at all!
 They see you are making an affordability complaint, they look at what you borrowed and they reply based on that.

-The template letters in the link above summarise your income and expenses – it’s all that is needed for this stage of the complaint.
-There is no need to enclose masses of evidence supporting your claim such as bank statements, details of the loans you had from other payday lenders, or credit reports.
+The template letters in the link above summarise your income and expenses.
+That’s all that is needed for this stage of the complaint.
+There is no need to enclose masses of evidence such as bank statements, details of the loans you had from other payday lenders, or credit reports.

 But the details matter to you

-If you have the loans details – either from your bank statements, your emails, what you can see on your online account or from the Statement of Account the lender has sent you – it’s an excellent idea to go through them all over the next few weeks whilst you are waiting for the payday lenders to reply.
+If you have the details of the loans – either from your bank statements, your emails, what you can see on your online account or from the Statement of Account the lender has sent you – it’s an excellent idea to go through them all over the next few weeks whilst you are waiting for the payday lenders to reply.

 Your complaint to the Financial Ombudsman can also be really simple: “I complained to xxxxxxx on dd/mm/yy.
 They have refused / offered me £x I think is inadequate OR they haven’t replied within 8 weeks.
 I would like you to look at this.
 I attach a copy of my complaint.”